Legal guide for company directors and CEOs in Italy

 • Reduction of risks linked to accidents or inappropriate practices.

-Taking into account the targets of the 2030 Agenda, the Recovery Plan adopted by the Italian Government and the Directive on corporate due diligence and accountability proposed by the EU Parliament, it is foreseeable that new obligations – and incentives – will be imposed on companies relating to the use of environmental resources and the reduction of greenhouse gas emissions (aiming at creating the conditions for their reduction to zero), respect for human rights, production innovation and digitalisation.
+Taking into account the targets of the 2030 Agenda, the Recovery Plan adopted by the Italian Government and the Corporate Sustainability Due Diligence Directive (“CSDDD”), which has been definitively approved on 24 May 2024, new obligations - and incentives – are provided for companies relating to the use of environmental resources and the reduction of greenhouse gas emissions (aiming at creating the conditions for their reduction to zero), respect for human rights, production innovation and digitalization.

 3. What recent changes have occurred or are expected with respect to directors’ responsibilities in relation to ESG considerations?